- This event has passed.

 Quality music performed by nationally & internationally known artists

 An intimate setting

 A great value for a night out (we even provide refreshments)

 All concerts or programs are held in the Bedford Room of the Bedford Public Library.
-The room is accessible from the rear of the building where there is a parking lot.
-We now offer advanced ticket sales for all of concerts.
+The door to the Bedford Room is next to the loading dock behind the library by the parking lot.
+We now offer advanced ticket sales for all of our concerts.
 You may purchase tickets directly from Lynchburg Tickets.
+Advanced purchase of a tickets guarantees a seat.
+If you want good seats, come early.
+The doors open at 7 pm.
 Our capacity is only 100.
-All concerts are $12 at the door.
+All concerts are $15 at the door.
 The space is wonderfully intimate; handicapped accessible and an ideal place to experience quality live music.
 Come join us and spread the word!